 Installation On Android

-For the most part, the installation went smoothly for the test Android device.
+For the most part, the installation went smoothly for my test Android device.
 The entire process is outlined in the XNSPY guide, and the app provided clear instructions on the things that needed to be done.

 Installation For iOS